 It’s really important not only to keep your teeth and gums in good condition but also to thoroughly clean your tongue.
 Our mouths are full of bacteria and the moist warm environment is perfect for further bacterial activity if it is not removed.

-By cleaning your tongue you will:
+The Smiles By Glerum promise that by cleaning your tongue you will:

 1. Reduce your risk of halitosis by removal of VSCs.

 2. Enable yourself to really taste your food by unclogging accumulated debris from your papillae.